Academic Master

 Introduction

-The emergency department is one of the most important areas of a health-care setting or hospital.
-No matter it is a day or a night, patients seek primary as well as urgent or emergency health care services (Seow, 2013).
+The emergency department is one of the most important areas of a healthcare setting or hospital.
+Whether it is a day or a night, patients seek primary as well as urgent or emergency health care services (Seow, 2013).
 It is the duty of emergency physicians to give health care to multiple patients at a time no matter which age group they belong to, however, they are only prioritized based on the critical condition of the patients.
-Some of the common cases that are given priority are sepsis, multi system trauma, stroke and respiratory disorders.
-The setting of an emergency department is fast-paced, and the healthcare providers have less luxury of time for thinking.
+Some of the common cases that are given priority are sepsis, multi-system trauma, stroke and respiratory disorders.
+The setting of an emergency department is fast-paced, and the healthcare providers have less time for thinking.
 It requires them to have deep knowledge about their field of work, and above that, an impressive skill is of utmost importance (Mdedge.com, 2018).
-Since they are concerned with saving lives of the patients, therefore, they have a little luxury of making any mistakes or else lives could be wasted.
-Often patients in a medical emergency are presented to the hospital with no medical history and limited information.
-Such cases can lead to adverse events such as the risk of developing a secondary disease.
-Emergency department overcrowding can consume lots of resources because the availability of patient bed is limited (Asplin et al., 2003).
+Since they are concerned with saving the lives of the patients, they have little luxury of making any mistakes, or their lives could be wasted.
+Often, patients in a medical emergency are presented to the hospital with no medical history and limited information.
+Such cases can lead to adverse events, such as the risk of developing a secondary disease.
+Emergency department overcrowding can consume lots of resources because the availability of patient beds is limited (Asplin et al., 2003).

 Our focus here is on the emergency department of Saint Jude Hospital, Fullerton.
-The ED of Saint Jude hospital is considered to one of the finest in Orange country and have been providing their services to the people of Southern California.
-They have Primary Stroke Center and Cardiovascular Receiving Center.
+The ED of Saint Jude Hospital is considered to be one of the finest in Orange County and has been providing its services to the people of Southern California.
+They have a Primary Stroke Center and a Cardiovascular Receiving Center.
 They give 24/7 services.
-The claim to offer privacy, convenience and comfort.
+The claim is to offer privacy, convenience, and comfort.
 This paper aims to discuss how the emergency services of Saint Jude Hospital can be made better and more efficient.
 We will enlist a number of recommendations after conducting a survey of patients, nurses and doctors at Saint Jude Hospital.

-We will develop a medication reconciliation that will be implemented in a 12 bed surgical ICU.
-This ICU will receive 1,100 patients per year that will make an average of 21 patients per week.
+We will develop a medication reconciliation that will be implemented in a 12-bed surgical ICU.
+This ICU will receive 1,100 patients per year, which will make an average of 21 patients per week.
 We will make the team consisting of a doctor, nurse, pharmacist, an Information system representative and a nurse from the participating ICU.

 Medical Reconciliation Tool

-The member of our team will create a tool for data collection which will be known as the discharge survey.
-Its aim will be to evaluate the extent to which medical errors occur in the orders of discharging patients when they leave surgical ICU.
+The members of our team will create a tool for data collection, which will be known as the discharge survey.
+Its aim will be to evaluate the extent to which medical errors occur in the orders of discharging patients when they leave the surgical ICU.
 A nurse will be required to complete the data collection tool through the ICU records of the patients and discharge orders when they are discharged from the Intensive Care Unit.

 1. Is the patient currently receiving the same medication as written in the discharge orders?